Shop and Save on New York State Health Insurance

 Key Considerations

-Different plans are designed for different situations.
-Comparing options helps you choose coverage that aligns with your needs and budget.
+Different plans serve different situations.
+Comparing options side by side helps identify the coverage that aligns with specific healthcare needs and budget.

 "Health insurance metal tiers pyramid showing Bronze, Silver, Gold, and Platinum coverage levels

-Florida Health Plan Metal Tiers: Coverage Levels Explained
+Florida Health Plan Metal Tiers: Bronze Through Platinum

 60%